 Table 2.3.1.
 Gulf of Mexico king mackerel landings by region and month.
-Landings (pounds whole weight) were calculated for two different regions by county landed: E Gulf (Lee - Escambia) and W Gulf (AL, MS, LA, TX) for the most recent fishing seasons.
+Landings (pounds whole weight) were calculated for the two zones by county landed: E Gulf (Monroe - Escambia) and W Gulf (AL, MS, LA, TX) for the most recent fishing seasons.